Our Employment Law solicitors answer Professional Deputies questions on how to hire carers.

 3. Where you as a Professional Deputy recruit staff in preparation for a move to Direct Recruitment (e.g. Team Leaders who will manage the incoming care team), thought will need to be given to informing and consulting with those direct recruits.Carers transfer to you with the terms they enjoyed before direct recruitment.

 Contracts need to comply with Part 1 of the Employment Rights Act.

 Employers are also required to adopt certain minimum policies.

 Particular thought needs to be given to:

 It is always open to you to improve the carers’ terms, e.g. increasing rates of hourly pay.
 Many Professional Deputies are willing to do this to gain loyalty and to motivate staff, or simply to harmonise the carers’ pay.
 Often, the cost of the salary increase may be less than the money paid to the agency per hour.
 You would need to factor in additional National Insurance Contributions and Employer Pensions Contributions.

 Reducing or worsening terms is problematic and expert advice would need to be sought.
-At worst, a Professional Deputy who changes terms detrimentally could expose the Estate to a risk of claims, even if the benefits package overall appears better.
+At worst, changing terms detrimentally could expose the Estate to a risk of claims, even if the benefits package overall appears better.
 Under TUPE, you are not allowed to harmonise terms to your employee’s detriment.